 5. WHAT’S GOIN ON

-Dave East and Faboulous trade verses on “What’s Goin On,” each spewing out street-certified rhetoric about bossing up, selling drugs, f**king with groupies that are nosy, and living life lavishly.
+Dave East and Fabolous trade verses on “What’s Goin On,” each spewing out street-certified rhetoric about bossing up, selling drugs, f**king with groupies that are nosy, and living life lavishly.
 While Dave relies on this muddy style of rapping on his verse, Fab swags his way to the finish line on his, effortlessly dishing out punchlines and double entendres like they were can goods.

 Can we please stop sleeping on Fabolous?
 That n***a is way too nice!

-“Penthouse” is one of those smooth tracks that features a melodic, yet carefree hook by an R&B singer (J. Black), and grungy bars by a n***a that really gets it in rapping-wise (Dave East).
+“Penthouse” is one of those smooth tracks that features a melodic, yet carefree hook by a R&B singer (J. Black), and grungy bars by a n***a that really gets it in rapping-wise (Dave East).